Writing Science Glossary

 Writer's Block

-An umbrella term for the inability to produce written work.
-Research identifies at least five distinct types: physiological, motivational, cognitive, behavioral, and composition blocks, each with different causes and solutions.
+A broad term for the failure to produce written work.
+Research finds at least five types: physiological, motivational, cognitive, behavioral, and composition.
+Each has its own causes and fixes.